Pioreactor/docs.pioreactor/developer-guide/04-Plugins/03-plugin-as-python-package.md

 ---
-title: Turning your automation into a Python package to share
+title: Turning your plugins into a Python package to share
 slug: /plugin-as-python-package
 ---